 What to expect after hospitalization

-A Guide for Taking Care of Yourself After Your Treatment in the Emergency Department (After an Attempt) This brochure, provided by SAMHSA, helps people recovering from a suicide attempt.
+A Guide for Taking Care of Yourself After Your Treatment in the Emergency Department (After an Attempt) This brochure, provided by SAMHSA, helps people recover from a suicide attempt.
 It discusses how to find healing, hope, and help after emergency room treatment, including how to cope with future thoughts of suicide.
 The brochure also offers ways to connect with other suicide attempt survivors and lists free apps and other resources to help you move forward.

 What about my pet?

-The Human Services Center … a comprehensive community behavioral health center in New Castle, proudly announces the opening of Caritas PetCare, a free full-service kennel for dogs and cats when the pet’s owner is experiencing a short term crisis: in-patient psychiatric hospitalization, a medical emergency, displacement due to a natural disaster, escape from a domestic violence situation, or other such emergency.
+The Human Services Center … a comprehensive community behavioral health center in New Castle, proudly announces the opening of Caritas PetCare, a free full-service kennel for dogs and cats when the pet’s owner is experiencing a short term crisis: in-patient psychiatric hospitalization, a medical emergency, displacement due to a natural disaster, escape from a domestic violence situation, or other emergencies.